 Responses detailed by respondent type are shown in the figures below.
 A voluntary sampling approach was used for the survey, meaning respondents self-selected for participation.
 It's therefore recognized that the responses provided may not comprehensively represent the broader landscape of potential feedback on the Corporate Standard.
 There are likely gaps in both geographical representation (with 75% of respondents from Europe and North America) and sectoral representation.
 In addition, stakeholders submitted over 40 proposals related to the Corporate Standard.
-Proposals that opted for public attribution can be found here.
+A summary of proposals submitted can be found here.